cs573-19s/04-MultipleViews/README.md

 Assignment 4 - Visualizations and Multiple Views
 ===

-https://jpetittowpi.github.io/04-MultipleViews/ <- gh-pages index file, which isn't particularly useful as the interactive app is hosted by shinyapps.io: [https://jtourtellottewpi.shinyapps.io/omic_explorer/](Omic Explorer)
+https://jpetittowpi.github.io/04-MultipleViews/ <- gh-pages index file, which isn't particularly useful as the interactive app is hosted by shinyapps.io: [Omic Explorer](https://jtourtellottewpi.shinyapps.io/omic_explorer/)

 3. Your writeup (readme.md in the repo) should contain the following: